robbdixon.io | research

 Background

 Systems engineer with experience in distributed systems, real-time AI processing, and protocol design.
-Founded Arc Labs (AI companions for child development, 6 provisional patents) and Arc Academy (terminal-based Linux education).
+Founded Arc Labs (AI companions for child development; patented) and Arc Academy (terminal-based Linux education).
 Uses personal ADHD experience as high-signal test case for studying intent communication failures — building tools for neurodivergent cognition that benefit everyone.
 Contact: [email protected]